ThalesGroup/secure-ml/security-plan/ml-secplan.md

 # Security Plan for Machine Learning Systems

 ## Purpose
-The purpose of this security plan (SecPlan) is to provide a framework for ensuring the security, privacy, and integrity of machine learning (ML) systems within the organization.
-This policy outlines activities, responsibilities, and best practices to protect ML models, data, and infrastructure from unauthorized access, malicious attacks, and privacy breaches.
+The purpose of this security plan (SecPlan) is to provide a policy framework for ensuring the security, privacy, and integrity of machine learning (ML) systems within the organization.
+This policy outlines activities, responsibilities, and guidelines to protect ML models, data, and infrastructure from unauthorized access, malicious attacks, and privacy breaches.

 ## Applicability
 This SecPlan is applicable whenever organization employees are: